 This program will prepare you to enhance the learning and mental health of all children and youth.
 There is currently a nationwide shortage of school psychologists and you can help fill a much-needed role in a child's life.

-University of Findlay's online Doctor of Education in School Psychology Program is accepting applications for its next cohort starting in May.
+University of Findlay's online Doctor of Education in School Psychology Program is accepting applications for the 2025 cohort - application opens June 1, 2024.

 Highlights of the program